Lori Vallow turns on ‘nutty’ Chad Daybell in final bid to avoid murder conviction

 The defence attorney went on to blame the murders of Tylee and JJ squarely on Mr Daybell and Ms Vallow’s brother Alex Cox.

 He argued that – while it is undeniable that JJ and Tylee were murdered – there was no evidence placing the 49-year-old mother-of-three at their murders or on Mr Daybell’s property when they were buried there.

-He also said there was no evidence to show that she planned what was going to happen.
+There is also no mention of murders in the 15,000 texts of evidence, he said.

 “Look for the lack of evidence of who’s doing what,” he said.

+He also argued that there was no evidence to show that Ms Vallow was involved in planning any of the murders – pointing instead to steps such as hiring a babysitter, listing JJ and Tylee on her rental application for her homne in Idaho and a lack of life insurance purchase for the children.

+“Lori didn’t have a plan.
+The state wants you to think that this was Lori’s plan to kill her kids,” he said.

-He also questioned whether Mr Daybell’s wife Tammy was even murdered or whether she did in fact die of natural causes as initially thought.
+The defence attorney also questioned whether Mr Daybell’s wife Tammy was even murdered or whether she did in fact die of natural causes as initially thought.

 In an attempt to pick holes in the prosecution’s argument that she was driven by “money, sex and power” to kill her children and Mr Daybell’s first wife, Mr Archibald made numerous scathing digs at Mr Daybell calling him “nutty” and scoffing at Mr Daybell’s attractiveness, the lack of money he could offer Ms Vallow in their new life and the couple’s doomsday beliefs that lie at the heart of the case.